Mediacorp Subaru Impreza WRX Challenge: Format

 Contestants are required to reach the competition site at 7 am of the competition day for registration, which is always on a Saturday.
 The competition then begins later at 1 pm, and contestant's hands are assigned to one of the car positions by random and s/he will attempt to outlast by holding on to the car for as long as possible.
 Contestants are eliminated from the competition once the hand, whether deliberately or accidentally, was lifted off from the car; but they are allowed to release their hand during the five-minute break (occurring every six hours), or any temporary suspension in the event of unfavourable weather (i.e. lightning/thunderstorm) per safety reasons.
 Contestants can also be disqualified if they were caught breaching rules, such as violence, cheating, or using any communication devices during the challenge.
 The competition continues until only one contestant was left standing, which will then be crowned the winner and the Subaru Impreza prize.

-In the first six years of competition, Singaporean contestants are only eligible to compete.
+In the first six years of competition, only Singaporean contestants are eligible to compete.
 Since 2008, as part of the "Regional Face-off" (2009 as "Asian Face-off") theme, international contestants are made eligible to participate, starting from Hong Kong, Malaysia, Philippines and Thailand, followed by China, Indonesia and Taiwan in 2009, Vietnam in 2010, Cambodia and Macau in 2011.